rtmdrr/rtmdrr.github.io/_pages/cv.md

 ======
 * (2016-present) Ph.D. student at the faculty of Industrial Engineering and Management at the Technion, working under the supervision of Asst.
 Professor Roi Reichart.

-My research focuses on developing structured prediction algorithms for natural language processing (NLP) applications.
-My main fields of interest are machine learning, optimization and NLP.
+My research involves building and investigating algorithms for structured prediction, with a focus on algorithms for NLP applications.
+I am also interested in statistically sound evaluation of machine learning algorithms, particularly deep neural networks.
+I am interested in NLP, machine learning, statistics, probability, operation research and optimization.
 Current GPA: 93.3.

 * (2014-2016) Master in Operation Research for completing the requirements for the Master's degree during the PhD studies, Technion.
 * (2010-2014) B.Sc. in Industrial Engineering and Management, Business Information Systems major, Technion.
 Graduated Cum Laude.
 4 Dean's Honor Rolls.
 GPA: 87.9.